Sperked/Horiseon-Social-Solution-Services/README.md

 You are required to submit the following for review:

-* The URL of the deployed application.
+* The URL of the deployed application: https://sperked.github.io/Horiseon-Social-Solution-Services/

-* The URL of the GitHub repository, with a unique name and a README that describes the project.
+* The URL of the GitHub repository, with a unique name and a README that describes the project: https://github.com/Sperked/Horiseon-Social-Solution-Services

 ---
 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.